 Regardless of what you think about genetic engineering, people are already using the tool to make changes to organisms that could lead to new treatments for diseases with no cure or even modification of human embryos.

-There are many gene-editing tools which are present but CRISPR is one of the most cost-effective and precise tools.
+There are many gene-editing tools that are present, but CRISPR is one of the most cost-effective and precise tools.
 It works by injecting a DNA construct with three major components into a living organism.
 The components are the Cas9 enzyme that cuts or deletes a segment of DNA, a sequence of RNA that guides the Cas9 to the correct location to cut, and a new DNA template to repair the cut with.

-Here is the list of 10 gene hacking things that gene editing tools like CRISPR is doing:
+Here is the list of 10 gene hacking things that gene-editing tools like CRISPR is doing:

 Table of Contents

 Scientists have used CRISPR to delete genes that inhibit hair growth and muscle in goats for supplementing the country’s commercial wool and meat industries.China is researching both genetic engineering and cloning, and it’s possible that these two technologies become a common method of agricultural industries and expanding livestock.

 The scientist has created mosquitos that are resistant to the parasite that causes malaria Plasmodium falciparum.
 They used the CRISPR tool for removing a segment of mosquito’s DNA, and when its genetic system tried to repair the genome, it was tricked into replacing it with a DNA construct engineered by the scientists.
 Two genes in the construct made the mosquitos resistant to Plasmodium falciparum.
 The altered mosquitos passed on the resistance genes to their offspring, e1ven when they mated with normal mosquitos.